7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 Due to high transaction fees, smaller establishments will always prefer cash, and many of them won’t accept credit cards at all.

-Credit card companies typically offer a really good exchange rate, so it’s smart to use them wherever you can.
+Credit card companies typically offer a fantastic exchange rate, so it’s smart to use them wherever you can.
 Just make sure your card doesn’t charge a foreign transaction fee.

 Travel tip: It’s not totally uncommon for card processing machines to go down due to connectivity issues (this happened constantly when I lived in Playa del Carmen), so it’s best not to rely solely on cards for everyday purchases.